BilbyHouse/Beast-Hunter/RULES.md

 ## a card game for two players
 ### Game Overview
 Beast Hunter is a nail-biting asymmetrical card game for two players about the contest between a Hunter and their quarry, the Beasts.
 Points are scored by building powerful hands of cards using a simplified Poker-like system.
-Each player has a unique deck of cards consisting of an ace through ten of four different suits, two jokers, and a set of twelve special cards unique to each deck.
+Each player has a unique deck of cards consisting of an ace through ten of four different suits, two 'Annihilators', and a set of twelve special cards unique to each deck.
 Clever use of your special cards is key to strong play.
 The Hunter suits are: *Blades, Body, Arrows*, and *Traps*.
 The Beast suits are: *Scales, Feathers, Fur*, and *Wierd*.
 The Beast player will be laying hands of cards as 'Nests' face down, and trying to build nests of 5 or more cards which threaten to charge at the hunter, and if the charge is succesful, score some points.